End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Methods and Training Recipe

 \paragraph{\textbf{Tactile Feature Extraction}}

-Raw tactile readings from the dexterous hand sensors are captured as a high-dimensional tensor \( F_{\text{raw}} \in \mathbb{R}^{10 \times 12 \times 3} \) per fingertip, representing force values along the \(x\), \(y\), and \(z\) axes of a spatial grid over the surface of the fingertip.
+The raw tactile readings from the dexterous hand sensors are captured as a high-dimensional tensor \( F_{\text{raw}} \in \mathbb{R}^{10 \times 12 \times 3} \) per fingertip, representing force values along the \(x\), \(y\), and \(z\) axes of a spatial grid over the surface of the fingertip.
 Directly feeding such high-dimensional data into a VLA policy is computationally inefficient.
-To overcome this, we derive \textit{two complementary tactile features} that provide a compact yet rich representation of contact conditions.
+To overcome this, we derive \textit{two complementary tactile features} that provide a compact yet rich representation of contact conditions, as shown in Fig.~\ref{fig:tac_vla}.

 The first feature, the resultant force vector \( f_t^{\text{tac-f}} \in \mathbb{R}^{5 \times 3} \), is obtained by summing force components at each fingertip’s sensor array.
 This offers a physically interpretable and explicit measurement of the magnitude and direction of the net contact force per fingertip.
 However, this representation lacks spatial detail about distribution of contact forces.